What taxes do you pay when you charter private jet flights in the United States?

 - Hawaii/Alaska Head Tax

 The FET has remained at 7.5% for the transportation of passengers and 6.25% for the transportation of property for many years as FET is not adjusted for inflation.
-The segment fees and head taxes have increased over the years.
+In turn, the segment fees and head taxes have increased over the years.
 Here is the progression of these fees over the last 7 years.

-Any air transportation of passengers or property that touches the United States or the 225-mile zone (explained further below) in Canada or Mexico is subject to a combination of FET and segment fees.
+Any air transportation of passengers or property within the United States or the 225-mile zone (explained further below) in Canada or Mexico is subject to a combination of FET and segment fees.

 - For any flight leg that begins and ends in the United States or the 225-mile zone in Canada or Mexico, that segment is subject to both FET and domestic segment fees.